centrifuge/documentation/docs/use/Set-Up-DeFi-Tools/index.md

 4. Follow the steps there to add the extension to your browser.
 5. After setting up your wallet, Metamask should pop-up as a Fox icon ![](https://storage.googleapis.com/centrifuge-hackmd/upload_7dd07df8a7fc7d1b29743ec9535dbba7.png) in your browser bar.

-### How to use MetaMask with Tinlake
+### Connect MetaMask with Tinlake
 - Connect your account.
 - Click on the Connect button in the top right corner.
 - Choose the MetaMask wallet in the popup.
 ![](https://storage.googleapis.com/centrifuge-hackmd/upload_7ce191ec0d5455f0228b8e9779c54719.png)

 ## Set up a Ledger hardware wallet
-### How to use MetaMask with a hardware wallet, e.g. Ledger?
+### What is a hardware wallet?
 A hardware wallet stores the user's private keys in a secure hardware device.
-To use an address/wallet stored on a hard ware wallet a user needs to be in physical posession of this hardware wallet.
-Popolar hardware wallets are e.g [Ledger](https://www.ledger.com/) or [Trezor](https://trezor.io/).
+To use an address stored in a hardware wallet a user needs to be in physical possession of the device.
+A popular hardware wallet are [Ledger](https://www.ledger.com/).

-#### Set up the Ledger
+### Setting up a Ledger device
-Download the [Ledger Live App](https://www.ledger.com/ledger-live/) and follow the steps in the App also described [here]( https://support.ledger.com/hc/en-us/articles/360018784134) to set up you Ledger.
+Download the [Ledger Live](https://www.ledger.com/ledger-live/) and follow the steps in the app described [here](https://support.ledger.com/hc/en-us/articles/360018784134).

 ### Install Ethereum app on Ledger device
+Set up first Ledger Ethereum (ETH) account.
+See more [here](https://support.ledger.com/hc/en-us/articles/360009576554-Ethereum-ETH-).
-1. Open the Manager in Ledger Live.
+1. Open the "Manager" in Ledger Live.
 2. Connect and unlock your device.
 3. If asked, allow the manager on your device.
 4. Find Ethereum in the app catalog.